Patrick Crosby

-Patrick Crosby is an American professional indoor lacrosse goaltender from Philadelphia, PA.
+Patrick Crosby (born July 17, 1988) is an American professional indoor lacrosse goaltender from Philadelphia, PA.
 Crosby played collegiate ice hockey for Temple University of the American Collegiate Hockey Association.
 Crosby has played in the Three Nations Senior Lacrosse League (Akwesasne Mad Mohawks), Quebec Senior Lacrosse League (Vermont Voyageurs), Can-Am Senior B Lacrosse League (Rochester Greywolves | Rochester River Monsters) as well as with the U.S. Indoor Lacrosse National Developmental Team (2009–2011).
 Crosby was selected to represent Slovakia at the 2011 FIL World Indoor Lacrosse Championship in Prague, CZ.
 He has played professionally for the Kentucky Stickhorses of the NALL (North American Lacrosse League) where he was selected as the 3rd overall pick in the 2011 Entry Draft.
 In 2021, he was signed to the Philadelphia Wings practice squad.
 Crosby is originally from Sayreville, NJ.

 Amateur career

 Crosby has played in the Baltimore Indoor Lacrosse League, Philadelphia Box Lacrosse Association and Philadelphia Indoor Lacrosse League.
 He also played for the United States Developmental Team in the Freedom Cup in Richmond, Virginia in 2010.
 He also played for the USIL Developmental team for three seasons in net.